y330/FragmentQR/README.md

  -----

-**FragmentQR is a Chrome extension that makes sharing selected text on a webpage and copying it as a text fragment to generate a QR code for it, that will highlight the text in yellow when scanned.
+**FragmentQR is a Chrome extension that simplifies linking to certain text on a webpage by letting you select text and copy it as a text fragment to generate a QR code for it, that will highlight the text in yellow when scanned.
 [Like this](https://example.com/#:~:text=use%20in%20illustrative%20examples%20in%20documents.%20You%20may%20use%20this%20domain%20in%20literature%20without)**